ACoAs & ASKING QUESTIONS (Part 2)

 (cont.)

-NOTE: One of many effects of not having direct guidance, not being taught skills or appropriate socialization is a very deep belief that anything we figured out for ourselves was at best wrong, at worst absolutely worthless.
+NOTE: One of many effects of not having direct guidance, not being taught skills or appropriate socialization is a very deep belief that anything we figured out for ourself was at best wrong, at worst absolutely worthless.

 If that ‘mentor’ is fair & respectful, they can let us know the truth about our action or accomplishment.
 If the ‘verdict’ is less than stellar, we can look for ways to improve.
 If positive, the WIC part of us will be satisfied, & we can continue to flourish in whatever medium we’re best at.